Your Library & the Coronavirus

 As of Monday, Feb.
 8 at 9 a.m. the library is in Phase Four of the library’s COVID-19 reopening plan.
 This means that patrons can stay longer than two hours.
 Orland Park cardholders may use study rooms for two hours at a time, but only one patron can be in each study room at a time.
 Orland Park cardholders may use the computers for two hours at a time.
 Non-residents will return to the existing policy of a one-hour limit with a cost of $3.

 Please make sure to have a face covering or mask that fits well with you and all the members of your family the next time you visit the library.
 The library will be issuing fewer reminders to patrons to wear masks before asking patrons to leave the library for the day.

-Please note that materials will still show on your account during the 3 day quarantine.
+Please note that materials will still show on your account during the one day quarantine.
 No late fees will accrue during this time.
 Hold requests will take longer to fill.
 We apologize for this inconvenience.

 Library hours have returned to normal and are Monday through Friday 9 a.m. to 9 p.m., Saturday 9 a.m. to 5 p.m. and Sunday 1 p.m. to 5 p.m.

 Grab n’ Go, formerly known as Curbside Pickup, is available between 9 a.m. and 8:30 p.m.
 Monday through Friday; 9 a.m. to 4:30 p.m. on Saturdays; 1 p.m. to 4:30 p.m. on Sundays.
 Please submit this form to tell library staff you would like to use Grab n’ Go service.

 If you think you might be sick call your doctor, and read the steps outlined by the CDC .